StudentPwr51/Zadanie/source/Rozdzial2.rst

-To jest tekst do rozdzialu 2.6
+To jest tekst do rozdziału drugiego.